TommyChangUMD/my-ros2-cpp-alt-opencv/README.md

 ### Option 2: Use locally installed OpenCV

-First, put the source code to your ROS2 workspace.
-Then, modify CMakeLists.txt and replace the path below with your local opencv's installation directory.
+Modify `CMakeLists.txt` and replace the path below with your local opencv's installation directory.

 ```
   set(opencv3_install_dir "~/opencv3/install/")